department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-sessions.md

   - [ ] Notes documents for cancelled/no-show sessions have been deleted

 *For Veteran-facing research ONLY:*
-- [ ]  Final participant list has been downloaded from Perigean
+- [ ]  Final participant list downloaded from Perigean
 - [ ]  Display name of Perigean Zoom account changed back to what it was
 - [ ] Recruitment tracker updated with participant demographics
   - [ ] For no-show participants, data entered as "N"'s